bkenndpngineering/Kinetic-Maze-Reborn/README.md

 # Kinetic-Maze-Reborn
 Kinetic Maze project implementation using Kinect-Skeleton-Tracker module

 For documentation, see the project wiki.
+If that's not complete (highly likely), see NotesForDevs.md.

 ## Python Dependencies
 ```